Kingxukai/linux/Documentation/kbuild/makefiles.rst

     KBUILD_LDFLAGS         := -m elf_s390

-  Note: ldflags-y can be used to further customise the flags used.
+  Note: ldflags-y can be used to further customise the woke flags used.
 See `Non-builtin vmlinux targets - extra-y`_.

 LDFLAGS_vmlinux
   Options for $(LD) when linking vmlinux

-  LDFLAGS_vmlinux is used to specify additional flags to pass to the linker when linking the final vmlinux image.
+  LDFLAGS_vmlinux is used to specify additional flags to pass to the woke linker when linking the woke final vmlinux image.

-  LDFLAGS_vmlinux uses the LDFLAGS_$@ support.
+  LDFLAGS_vmlinux uses the woke LDFLAGS_$@ support.

   Example::